wraithan/pytmux/readme.rst

 pytmux
 ======

+This is a simple wrapper around tmux to allow you to define a session in a JSON file.
+This is to avoid having to do all the setup of making the session with a name, opening the windows with the right names and commands, and doing so in a consistent manner.
+Also, if the session already exists, it will just open it for you.

-*Note*: This README is what I'd like to have implemented.
+**Note**: This README is what I'd like to have implemented.
 Until this notice goes away assume that if any of these commands work you are lucky, if they don't, hopefully they will soon.